-Last September, we unveiled Compass, our groundbreaking midstream multi-CDN switcher.
+Last September, we unveiled Streamroot CDN Orchestrator (formerly known as Streamroot Compass), our groundbreaking midstream multi-CDN switcher.
 Following its launch at IBC, Compass gained significant traction and is now used with several selected customers around the world.

-Streamroot Compass is a dynamic instream multi-CDN load balancer.
-In addition to automating traffic management, Compass customizes delivery to ensure peak performance for every viewer.
+Streamroot CDN Orchestrator is a dynamic instream multi-CDN load balancer.
+In addition to automating traffic management, Orchestrator customizes delivery to ensure peak performance for every viewer.
 Using a transparent client-side CDN switching module, it is the only solution on the market that harnesses real-time feedback from the individual device to choose the best possible CDN on a segment-by-segment basis within the video session.

 To help customers optimize experience for their viewers, Streamroot partnered with Citrix, a global leader in networking and analytics.
-While Streamroot Compass analyzes real-time, device-specific QoS stats and handles midstream CDN switching during the video session, Citrix Intelligent Traffic Management (Citrix ITM) provides Compass the crucial information required to choose the CDN for the beginning of the video stream.
+While Streamroot Orchestrator analyzes real-time, device-specific QoS stats and handles midstream CDN switching during the video session, Citrix Intelligent Traffic Management (Citrix ITM) provides Orchestrator the crucial information required to choose the CDN for the beginning of the video stream.
 Why use Citrix?

 Many Citrix customers are using Citrix ITM for CDN load balancing.
 No other service has the depth of knowledge of the internet conditions of response to them in real-time.
 Citrix ITM monitors internet performance for hundreds of millions of users from over 40,000 networks globally every day.
 The resulting 15 billion daily data points from real users are used to create a virtual map of user experience on the internet, in terms of latency, throughput, and reachability.